PenumarthiSushmanth/Loan-case-prediction/README.md

 ##### Decision Tree
 ##### Support Vector Machine
 ##### Logistic Regression
-In Evaluation, three similarity scores (Jaccard similarity score, f1 score, logloss score) are caluclated for each algorithm and choosen the best one.
+In Evaluation, three similarity scores (Jaccard similarity score, f1 score, logloss score) are calculated for each algorithm and chosen the best one.